skramm/jautocorrect/README.md

 You need to:

-  1. edit the script and change variables `FILE` and `INDEXES` as required
+  1. edit the script and change variables `FILE`, `INDEXES`, `NBTESTS` as required;
-  2. provide the test scripts
+  2. provide the test data;
-  3. provide the expected output for each line of the test scripts
+  3. provide the expected output for each line of the test scripts.

 Each program is tested with different arguments, these need to be given for each assignment index in a file named `args1.txt` (or `args2.txt` for index=2, `args3.txt` for index=3,...), located in folder `input_args/`.
 These files will hold the command line arguments to be given, with as first element the number of arguments.
-Comments may be given by putting `#` as first character, empty lines are allowed.
+Comments may be given by putting # as first character, empty lines are allowed.

 For example, this file content:
 ```